-In addition, we find ``drops'' when the leading Fe ion is changing at the wind onset, indicating that wind solutions switch from dense to airy in case of insufficient driving opacity.
-The resulting velocity fields in the different regions reflect the different atmosphere solutions, where the airy solutions align with the empirical relation between terminal velocity and effective temperature. } { Our results demonstrate the existence of the first and second bi-stability jump and their association with Fe recombination in the hypergiant regime.
-However, the jumps are embedded in an overall more complex behavior that does not well align with any existing mass-loss recipe.
-Towards cooler temperatures, the role of turbulent pressure in the wind acceleration becomes increasingly important, in particular in the airy regimes.
-Combining our results with other recent modelling efforts, we suggest that the switch between airy and dense regimes only happens within a certain proximity to the Eddington Limit, while otherwise only either dense or airy solutions will be obtained.
-Calculations exploring a wider parameter regime and incorporating a more sophisticated treatment of radiatively-driven turbulence will be necessary to further test this hypothesis. } {}
+In addition, we found decreases when the leading Fe ion begins to change at the wind onset, indicating that the wind solutions switch from dense to rarefied when the driving opacity is insufficient.
+The resulting velocity fields in the different regions reflect the different atmosphere solutions, where the rarefied solutions agree with the empirical relation of the terminal velocity and effective temperature. } { Our results demonstrate the existence of the first and second bistability jump and their association with Fe recombination in the hypergiant regime.
+However, the jumps are embedded in an overall more complex behavior that agrees but poorly with any existing mass-loss recipe.
+Toward cooler temperatures, the role of turbulent pressure in the wind acceleration becomes increasingly important, in particular in the rarefied regimes.
+Combining our results with other recent modeling efforts, we suggest that the switch between rarefied and dense regimes only occurs within a certain proximity to the Eddington limit, while otherwise, only either dense or rarefied solutions will be obtained.
+Calculations exploring a wider parameter regime and incorporating a more sophisticated treatment of radiatively driven turbulence are necessary to further test this hypothesis. } {}